Wall Street vs. Workers: How the Financial System Hurts Workers and Widens the Racial Wealth Gap

 All hearings are webcast live and will not be available until the hearing starts.
 Individuals with disabilities who require an auxiliary aid or service, including closed captioning service for webcast hearings, should contact the committee clerk at 202-224-7391 at least three business days in advance of the hearing date.

-- Chairman Sherrod Brown (D - OH)
+- Chairman Sherrod Brown (D - Ohio)

 Assistant ProfessorUC Berkeley Law School